Quick Links

 Can I get credit for AP courses I have taken?

 Credits that can be awarded for AP courses are explained on the Admissions credit transfer page.
-Since suitability of those courses to specific programs depends on academic major, students should contact their academic advisors or the Student Records Office, 130 Link Hall, for additional information.
+Since the suitability of those courses to specific programs depends on the academic major, students should contact their academic advisors or the Student Records Office, 130 Link Hall, for additional information.

 Will a course I have taken at another institution qualify for transfer credit?

-Consult the transfer credit database for courses already approved by the College for transfer.
+View our transfer credit database for courses already approved by the College for transfer.

 How does advising work?